|Follow The Potential Enthalpy|

 double V1 = V0 * (1 + (β * ΔT) );

-That exercise must be done for each depth level, then the 33 separate values must be summed to derive the totality of the thermosteric impact on that zone.
+That exercise must be done for each depth level, then the 33 separate values (expansions + contractions) must be combined to derive the totality of the thermosteric impact on that zone.

 The results of the calculations can then be saved into a CSV file to be used for making graphs.

 Today's graphs are single zone graphs generated using the process described above.

 The thermal expansion and contraction pattern matches the patterns of CT and h0 as one would expect, since they are all thermodynamically proportional to OHC at all depths.